Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using

 where $S(\boldsymbol{n})$ is the pixel value of each map in the direction $\boldsymbol{n}$ of the sky, the subscripts `C' and `S' are used to stand for CFIS and SPIRE, respectively, and $N_x$ and $N_y$ are the total number of pixels along each of the two-dimensional axes.
 The Fourier transforms can be further expressed as

 where the real number $C$ (with the subscripts defined as above) is the amplitude (modulus) of the Fourier mode $\boldsymbol{k}$, and $\theta$ is the argument (phase).

-We assume the power spectra are isotropic.
-To compute one-dimensional power spectra, we define radial bins, $k_i$, equally spaced in log-space with $\delta \log k_i \approx 0.11$.
+The two-dimensional Fourier transforms of the cross-correlation between the SPIRE and CFIS maps, with and without the masks on galaxies, are shown in Fig.~\ref{fig_FFT_2D} for the ELAIS-N1 and FLS fields, as examples.
+The result for ELAIS-N1 is representative of the other fields (other than the FLS field), and is fairly isotropic, as can be seen in the figure.
+The FLS field, on the contrary, which has a clearly non-isotropic structure in the image, i.e.\ the strong Galactic filament (see Fig.~\ref{fig_FLSmosaic}), is shown to have a diagonal feature in Fourier space.
+For analysis, we compute the azimuthally averaged one-dimensional power spectra for all fields, including the FLS field.
+To compute one-dimensional power spectra, we define radial bins, $k_i$, equally spaced in log-space with $\delta \log k_i \simeq 0.11$.
 Next, we define annuli in two-dimensional Fourier space, such that each annulus is a set of pixels belonging to a given radial bin $k_i$.
+The annuli are represented in Fourier space in Fig.~\ref{fig_FFT_2D} for the ELAIS-N1 and FLS fields, as examples.
+Note that our choice of bin size is larger than the widths of `rings' that can be discerned in the Fourier image, which arise from the masking of the maps.
+We further tested increasing and decreasing the bin size, and confirm that the results are robust to the choice of bin size, provided that bins of our chosen size or larger are used.
 The cross-power spectrum is then calculated for each annulus defined by $k_i$, the $i$-th bin in $k$-space, by taking the average over all pixels within the annulus,